-the lower echelons of the bureaucracy
+the upper echelons of management

 : to form or arrange in an echelon